ARTICLE I. – NAME

-A. Standing committees are permanent committees charged with performing necessary functions of the Federation.
+A. Standing committees are permanent committees charged with performing necessary functions of FGS.

-B. The standing committees of the Federation shall be Auditing, Awards, Budget and Finance, Conference Planning, Development, Malcolm H. Stern NARA Gift Fund Advisory, Marketing, Membership, Nominating, Publications, Records Preservation and Access, and such other standing committees as the Board deems necessary to carry out the work of the Federation.
+B. The standing committees of FGS shall be Auditing, Awards, Budget and Finance, Conference Planning, Development, Marketing and Publicity, Membership, Nominating, Publications, Records Preservation and Access, and such other standing committees as the Board deems necessary to carry out the work of FGS.

 C. Term of office: Standing committee chairs shall serve for a term of one year from the date of appointment or the remainder of the term of the appointing President, whichever is shorter.
 Chairs may be reappointed for successive terms at the discretion of the Board.

 The standing committees and their duties are as follows: